nand1234/SmartBox-task/README.md

 # Automation Framework expectations:
 - Automation framework should be designed in such a way that it should be moduler, extendable, maintainable, scalable, high performance, easy to write scripts, easy to understand the code logic.

-# How proposed automation framework solve problem statement:
+# How proposed automation framework Meet the expectations:

 # Automation framework overview